luismtorresv/battlesocket/README.md

 <h1>Battlesocket</h1>
 <!-- As HTML tag to prevent it from being included in header numbering. -->

-An online multiplayer implementation of the popular Hasbro strategy game.
-We are meant to design and implement an application-layer protocol as well as get ourselves accustomed to the Unix sockets interface.
+Battlesocket is a client-server architecture implementation of Battleship™, the popular Hasbro strategy game, that supports the BattleShip Protocol over TCP using the Unix `sockets` application programming interface.

+This README covers the features of both server and client, as well as the BattleShip Protocol's vocabulary and procedure.

 <!-- omit from toc -->
 ## Contents